-According to scientists, the dinosaur era was ended by an enormous asteroid.
-However, what was going on on Earth before that period?
+According to scientists, the dinosaur era ended with an enormous asteroid.
+However, what was going to happen on Earth before that period?
 A new study shows that asteroids repeatedly hit our planet even before the disappearance of giant creatures.
 As part of the Goldschmidt Geochemistry Conference, researchers explain their findings and put forward a model to help further studies.

 Some of the asteroids were the size of a city, some smaller, province-like.
-Scientists believe that the strike happened on average every 15 million years between 2.5 and 3.5 billion years ago.
+Scientists believe the strike happened on average every 15 million years between 2.5 and 3.5 billion years ago.
 The series of collisions might have left a mark behind.
-Researchers want to take into account the near-surface chemistry of the affected areas to find out what impact it had on our evolving planet.
+Researchers want to consider the near-surface chemistry of the affected areas to find out what impact it had on our evolving planet.

 Early Earth vs. Chicxulub

 According to researchers, our planet used to be a very violent place.
 Such asteroid strikes would have happened on a regular basis with damaging effects.
 The Earth was hit by giant asteroids, about 10 km in diameter, affecting the surface and life on our planet.
 A recent example is the Chicxulub impact, which took place 66 million years ago and led to the dinosaurs’ extinction.

 “For example, one outcome we are looking at is to try to understand if these impacts may have affected the evolution of atmospheric oxygen.
 We find that oxygen levels would have drastically fluctuated in the period of intense impacts.
 Given the importance of oxygen to the Earth’s development, and indeed to the development of life, its possible connection with collisions is intriguing and deserved further investigation.
 This is the next stage of our work,” continues Dr. Marchi.